Yousef Al Otaiba: Assessments of ambassadorship

+Abraham Accords

 On 12 June 2020, Otaiba authored an op-ed in an effort to halt Israel's planned annexation of West Bank territory.
 Otaiba's op-ed was addressed to the Israeli public and published on the front page of the Yedioth Ahronoth.
 It was the first ever written by a Gulf diplomat and published in an Israeli newspaper.
 Prior to publication, Otaiba solicited the advice of Israeli-American Businessman, Haim Saban, on when and where to place the op-ed and was advised that the op-ed ought to be translated to Hebrew.
 In the op-ed, Otaiba expressed enthusiasm for stronger ties between Israel and UAE, touting the benefits of accelerated economic growth and stability throughout the Middle East in addition to security but said that Israeli plans for annexation and talk of normalization were a contradiction.
 He elaborated that annexation and seizure of Palestinian land would defy the “international consensus on the Palestinian right to self-determination”, warning that such a plan would “ignite violence and rouse extremists”.
 On 2 July 2020, Otaiba met with Avi Berkowitz to further discuss a plan to prevent annexation.

 Along with a mutual interest in creating a unified front against the opposing forces of Iran, the concerns detailed in Otaiba's op-ed and planning with Berkowitz helped bring vested parties to the negotiating table to identify a better solution, ultimately resulting in a normalization agreement reached in August 2020 and officially committed to in September 2020 with the signing of the Abraham Accords on the South Lawn of the White House.
 The deal was brokered by the United States.
 Both Saban and Al Otaiba credited U.S. leadership for helping to manage the negotiation process and deliver on the agreements.
 “I think the United States government came through every single time,” Al Otaiba said.
 “And that's the reason we had the signing ceremony two weeks ago at the White House.”
 Otaiba also recognized Berkowitz, Jared Kushner and Brig.
 Gen. Miguel Correa for their efforts, whereas Correa became involved after playing a part in a 2017 U.S. coordinated rescue operation in Yemen that brought UAE soldiers and a member of the royal family to safety after their helicopter crashed.
 Otaiba said he spoke to them more than anyone else in the weeks leading up to the agreement and if it wasn't for them the deal probably wouldn't have been done - noting the amount of trust required.
 The 2020 deal marked the first time anyone had normalized ties with Israel since Jordan in 1994, opening the doors for others to follow suit.
 In August 2020, Otaiba issued a statement extolling the Israel–United Arab Emirates peace agreement as "a win for diplomacy and for the region", adding how it "lowers tensions and creates new energy for positive change".

-Otaiba yelled at Representative Ro Khanna over his efforts to end US involvement in the Yemeni Civil War.